GuiSilva23/pi-ml-search-products/README.md

 This repository was created from the parent repository, to receive new functionality.

+# Documentation

+The user story about this endpoint its inside the folder ./docs/requirements

 ## Endpoints

 See also the OpenAPI Specification (/swagger-ui.html while running).